ExperimentsInHonesty/tecmecula-thanksgiving/README.md

-# Restaurants with Thanksgiving 2021 menus
+# Restaurants with Thanksgiving 2021 Menus

 If you are looking for a place to have thankgiving dinner in Temcula this site has all the details you need.